Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been precisely surveyed, or a piece that is being divided, will need a survey to find the new edges and whole lot lines in Nebraska, which should be permanently noted so they will never become shed.
+Land that has never been specifically surveyed, or an item that is being split, will need a survey to locate the brand-new edges and lot lines in Nebraska, which need to be permanently noted so they will never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.